php-repos/phpkg-documentations/customization.md

 }
 ```

-You can have as many as you need to map and Saeghe will make sure to resolve all of them in your application.
+You can have as many as you need to map, and it makes sure to resolve all of them in your application.

 ### Config entry-points